-…extraordinary police detectives whose level of work blew me away when I was first introduced to them in December 2012 and has done so ever since.
-Through extensive time spent with them, reviewing tons of supporting data they provided me, and researching on my own, I learned of one mind-blowing case after another where they played instrumental roles as investigators and crimesolvers.
+…extraordinary gang unit detectives whose level of work and connection to the people of the community they serve blew me away when I was first introduced to them, and has continued to do so ever since.
+Through extensive time spent with them reviewing tons of supporting data they provided me and researching on my own, I learned of one mind-blowing case after another where they played instrumental roles as investigators and crimesolvers.
 They’ve been front-and-center among some of the most iconic figures and events in pop culture history, including the beginnings of gangsta rap and the Tupac and Biggie murders.

-Those stories only scratch the surface of what these guys have seen and done.
+Those stories only scratch the surface of what Tim and Bobby have seen and done.
 They watched the streets of Compton run red with blood as they worked relentlessly to stem the tide of death all around them.

 As a fiction writer who invents outrageous stories for a living, what I make up can’t even come close to the reality of Tim and Bobby’s world…

 …including a corruption case so epic and unprecedented, it resulted in something I’ve never seen happen in a city before.